Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

+The sky was cloudy when the 8.050 cyclists started the 37th edition of the Maratona dles Dolomites - Enel, dedicated to Mutatio, the constant metamorphosis that characterises today's world.
+Even the weather was changeful, with rain at times, but this did not spoil the festive atmosphere, in fact it made the day even more epic.
+The winners of the 138 km course were Giuseppe Orlando in the men's race and Laura Simenc in the women's race.

 The race

 The race is divided into three courses of varying difficulty: the Sellaronda course, the Middle course and the Maratona course.
 All riders start at 6:30 am in the village of La Ila and complete the four pass Sellaronda course first.
 After completing the Sellaronda course riders can either choose to finish the race or proceed directly onwards with the Middle course.
 As the Maratona course is an extension of the preceding shorter Middle course, riders doing the full Maratona dles Dolomites have to proceed with the Middle course.
-All three courses go through the Dolomite mountains around the Sella Group and over roads, the Giro d'Italia have taken place.
+All three courses go through the Dolomite mountains around the Sella Group and over roads on which the Giro d'Italia has taken place.
 The roads are lined with thousands of spectators and the event is broadcast live on Italian national broadcaster RAI.

-Along the courses seven refreshment stations are manned by volunteers, with foods and drinks, varying from sports drink to coffee to Strudel or Speck sandwiches.
+Multiple refreshment stations along the course are staffed by volunteers offering foods and drinks, varying from sports drink to coffee to Strudel or Speck sandwiches.